What is AWS cloud monitoring?

 Performance is always a key area to monitor.
 AWS clouds have lots of parts that influence the overall performance of an application, and therefore more than one tool exists for AWS performance monitoring.
 AWS itself comes with a few tools for application performance monitoring.
 Trace data, for example, is provided by AWS X-Ray.
 It tracks the execution of an application and reports a large set of technical information on it for debugging purposes.
 AWS Config provides an inventory of all configuration of the AWS resources.
 It is a helpful tool not only for its primary purpose, identifying misconfigurations, but noticing how configuration changes may impact performances.

 AWS performance monitoring is mainly about checking the real-time metrics provided by AWS on its resources.
 EC2 instances, RDS databases, S3 buckets and others have individual signals for how well they are working.
+Key metrics to monitor include CPU utilization, memory usage, disk usage, and network performance, as these are essential for assessing system health and identifying potential issues.
 The main AWS tool to monitor these metrics is AWS Cloudwatch, which we will address later when talking about AWS service monitoring.
 For small applications and workloads, Cloudwatch has a clear-cut dashboard that can help administrators identify performance bottlenecks on their AWS cloud.
-For more complicated tasks, a dedicated AWS monitoring tool that provides a greater deal of customization and collectable metrics is often more preferable.
+For more complicated tasks, a dedicated AWS monitoring tool that provides a greater deal of customization and collectable metrics, including the ability to track custom metrics, is often more preferable.

 AWS network monitoring